Observability Dashboard

 -

-In the dashboard the metrics All Skills Avg., All Teams Avg., and All Agent Name Avg. appear dynamically based on the filters you apply.
+In the dashboard, the metrics All Skills Avg., All Teams Avg., and All Agent Names Avg. appear dynamically based on the filters you apply.
 When you filter by Skills, the graph displays the All Skills Avg. line to show the average ACW and AHT duration across the selected skill groups.
-Similarly, filtering by Teams or Agent Name will show All Teams Avg. or All Agent Name Avg. respectively.
+Similarly, filtering by Teams or Agent Name will show All Teams Avg. or All Agent Names Avg. respectively.

 -